telliott99/Python3Intro/chapters/intro.md

 ..
 ```

 with a deprecation warning.
 At this point (2022), use Python 3.
+For a detailed look at what's changed see [this](https://docs.python.org/3/whatsnew/3.0.html) from Guido Van Rossum.

 #### scripting